U.S. money manager pleads guilty in long-running fraud case

-NEW YORK, April 25 (Reuters) - More than five years after his indictment, a U.S. money manager and onetime part owner of the New York Islanders hockey team pleaded guilty Friday to engaging in a massive securities fraud.
+NEW YORK (Reuters) - More than five years after being charged, a U.S. money manager and one-time part owner of the New York Islanders hockey team pleaded guilty Friday to engaging in a massive securities fraud.

-Stephen Walsh, the former chief executive officer of WG Trading Co in Greenwich, Connecticut, pleaded guilty in Manhattan federal court to one count of securities fraud.

-As part of a plea agreement, Walsh, 69, agreed to forfeit more than $50.7 million, the amount that prosecutors say he misappropriated and profited from the fraud.

 Prosecutors said that from 1996 to 2009, Walsh and Paul Greenwood, who was WG Trading Co’s chief operating and chief financial officer, solicited investments in what they marketed as a conservative trading program called “enhanced stock indexing.”